cunnie/docs/mac-mini-CF.md

 * 10.9.8.51 - 10.9.8.254

 We appreciate that it's not always easy to allocate a /24 subnet, that in certain organizations allocation of more than a few IP addresses requires flexing of interdepartmental muscle.
-We contemplate a future blog post describing a set-up requiring but a few IP address.
+We are contemplating a future blog post describing a set-up requiring but a few IP address.

 #### 2. Prevent Mission Control from Hijacking F11 and F12